The Mayor of Casterbridge

 Thomas Hardy's powerful tale of fate, power and the great Victorian myth of "getting on" tells the gripping story of the dynamic Michael Henchard, a journeyman hay-trusser who, through sheer force of will, works his way up, breaking free of a bad marriage and alcoholic despondency, to become a prosperous businessman and the Mayor of Casterbridge.
 Ultimately though, Henchard finds he is unable to escape his past, and, driven by his nature, he commits a number of impulsive deeds that must surely bring disastrous results.

-Philip Goulding's script has quite extraordinary clarity.
+Philip Goulding's script has quite extraordinary clarity, plus greater emotional depth than might reasonably be expected.
 (The Guardian)

 A gripping saga.
 (The Independent)